 According to the National Swimming Pool Foundation, there are over 10.4 million residential swimming pools in the United States, and we can assume a large majority of these are traditional, chemically treated pools.
-If every pool owner made steps to green their swimming pool, the environmental effects of swimming pools would be massively reduced.
-If you are one of those pool owners, there are several ways to green your pool, such as installing energy efficient pumps, covering your pool with a pool blanket to reduce chemical and water evaporation, and converting your chemically treated swimming pool into a natural swimming pool.
+If every pool owner made steps to make their swimming pool more eco-friendly, the environmental effects of swimming pools would be massively reduced.
+If you are one of those pool owners, there are several ways to green your pool, such as installing energy-efficient pumps, covering your pool with a pool blanket to reduce chemical and water evaporation, and converting your chemically treated swimming pool into a natural swimming pool.